dushyantk/smart_list/README.md

 Please don't rely on specific characters as delimiters since we can't control how artists name their files.
 And don't assume anything about the zero-padding.

-# Note: This code is written to work with Python 3 and 2 both, so if you see the results inside parentheses you are probably running Python 2.x
+> Note: This code is written to work with Python 3 and 2 both, so if you see the results inside parentheses you are probably running Python 2.x

+### Usage:
+* Clone the repo
+* In a terminal or shell, cd to the cloned directory
+* In the same terminal run:
+  * python lss.py /path/to/directory